§ 130.202. Definitions.

 (G) Sealers that are applied as continuous coatings.

-(ii) The term also does not include units of product, less packaging, which weigh more than 1 pound and consist of more than 16 fluid ounces.
+(H) Units of product, less packaging, which weigh more than 1 pound and consist of more than 16 fluid ounces.

-(iii) For the purposes of this definition only:
+(ii) For the purposes of this definition only:

-(A) Removable caulking compounds means a compound which temporarily seals windows or doors for 3 to 6 month time intervals.
+(A) ‘‘Removable caulking compounds’’ means a compound which temporarily seals windows or doors for 3 to 6 month time intervals.

-(B) Clear/paintable/water resistant caulking compounds means a compound which contains no appreciable level of opaque fillers or pigments; transmits most or all visible light through the caulk when cured; is paintable; and is immediately resistant to precipitation upon application.
+(B) ‘‘Clear/paintable/water resistant caulking compounds’’ means a compound which contains no appreciable level of opaque fillers or pigments; transmits most or all visible light through the caulk when cured; is paintable; and is immediately resistant to precipitation upon application.

-SemisolidA product that, at room temperature, will not pour, but will spread or deform easily, including gels, pastes and greases.
+Semisolid—A product that, at room temperature, will not pour, but will spread or deform easily, including gels, pastes and greases.

-Shaving creamAn aerosol product which dispenses a foam lather intended to be used with a blade or cartridge razor, or other wet-shaving system, in the removal of facial or other bodily hair.
+(i) An aerosol product which dispenses a foam lather intended to be used with a blade or cartridge razor, or other wet-shaving system, in the removal of facial or other bodily hair.

-ShortfallThe ACP emissions minus the ACP limit when the ACP emissions were greater than the ACP limit during a specified compliance period, expressed to the nearest pound of VOC.
-The term does not include emissions occurring prior to the date that the ACP agreement approving an ACP is signed by the Department.
+(i) The ACP emissions minus the ACP limit when the ACP emissions were greater than the ACP limit during a specified compliance period, expressed to the nearest pound of VOC.

-Silicone-based multipurpose lubricant(i) A lubricant which is:
+(i) A lubricant which is:

 (A) Designed and labeled to provide lubricity primarily through the use of silicone compounds, including polydimethylsiloxane.